Powerlearnproject/se-assignment-day-2-git-and-github-koyasteven/README.md

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
 To set up a Repository on GitHub one must of necessarily havea GitHub account.
 Once that is in place, we can go ahead and create a Repo with the following steps:
-- Look for the create a new repository button("+")  and click
+- Look for the create a new repository button ("+") located on the right of the page, and click it.
 - Choose a unique name for the repository
 - Depending on your goals select if you want your Repo to be private or public
 - Add a  README file